Macclesfield (constituency): Current

-The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.
+The 2023 review of Westminster constituencies left the boundaries unchanged.

 The constituency currently covers the north-eastern part of the Cheshire East unitary authority, including the town of Macclesfield itself and the area surrounding it, such as Bollington and Prestbury, as well as Disley and Poynton.
 Much of the constituency is commuter territory for Manchester.

 Recent political history

 Macclesfield had long been considered to be a safe seat for the Conservative Party, having been held by them since the 1918 general election.

 Most areas in the towns of Macclesfield itself and Bollington have leant towards Labour or the Liberal Democrats and previously the Liberal Party; Prestbury, Gawsworth, Poynton and the swathe of countryside that makes up a significant proportion of the seat have historically returned large majorities for the Conservative Party.